Villanova Off to Best Start Since 2012 Season

 An In-Depth Look at the 2012 Wildcats with the First Scrimmage Just Nine Days Away

-Simon Connor returns to the Villanova sidelines for his 9th season as the top assistant on Michael Corrado's staff and his fourth as Associate Head Coach for the 2014-15 season.
+Simon Connor returns to the Villanova sidelines for his 10th season as the top assistant on Michael Corrado's staff and his fifth as Associate Head Coach for the 2015-16 season.
 Connor was promoted to his current position in June, 2010.

 Throughout his duration under Corrado, Connor has helped Villanova reach national recognition as one of the top lacrosse programs in the country.
 He is heavily involved in all aspects of the program and is directly responsible for the inception and direction of the offense, preparing scouting reports, designing game plans, assisting in player development and acting as the recruiting coordinator.

-Nationally, Connor has guided seven former players into the professional lacrosse ranks in John LoCascio, Kevin O'Neil, Nick Doherty, Kevin Cunningham, Brian Karalunas, Eric Heidenberger and Mikey Haas.
-Karalunas and Cunningham were both 2013 MLL All-Stars while LoCascio, Rice, Karalunas and Cunningham were all chosen to the 2014 FIL Team USA Tryout Pool prior to the World Championships in Denver, Colo.
+Nationally, Connor has guided eight former players into the professional lacrosse ranks in Remington Pope, John LoCascio, Kevin O'Neil, Nick Doherty, Kevin Cunningham, Brian Karalunas, Eric Heidenberger and Mikey Haas.
+LoCascio, Rice, Karalunas and Cunningham were all chosen to the 2014 FIL Team USA Tryout Pool prior to the World Championships in Denver, Colo.

 Connor, a midfielder for the Wildcats in 2001-02, battled injuries throughout his time as a student-athlete before compartment syndrome sidelined his playing career at the end of his sophomore season.
 He began his coaching career as the head assistant and offensive coordinator at Harriton High School in Rosemont, Pa. before becoming the offensive coordinator at Whittier College in California.
 In his one year at Whittier, the Poets finished with an 8-7 record.